-The Company owns three core gold properties in Quebec, Ontario and Manitoba and three diamond exploration properties in Saskatchewan.
+The Company owns three core gold properties in Quebec, Ontario and Manitoba.
 The three gold properties are Destiny Project in Quebec, Miner Lake in Ontario and Oxford Lake in Manitoba.
 The Company also has an interest in a number of other highly prospective gold properties on which exploration work was carried out by the Company in the past but not to the same level as on its core properties.

 In December, 2013 the Company acquired three highly prospective packages of land in the Saskatchewan Craton including two projects near the new Pikoo diamond discovery in north central Saskatchewan.
+The Company terminated exploration of the diamond properties prior to June 30, 2017 in order to focus on its gold assets.